chappjc/dcrspy/README.md

   dcrspy [OPTIONS]

 Application Options:
-  -C, --configfile=      Path to configuration file (.../dcrspy.conf) -V, --version          Display version information and exit
+  -C, --configfile=        Path to configuration file (./dcrspy-testnet.conf) -V, --version            Display version information and exit
-      --testnet          Use the test network (default mainnet) --simnet           Use the simulation test network (default mainnet) -d, --debuglevel=      Logging level {trace, debug, info, warn, error, critical} (info) -q, --quiet            Easy way to set debuglevel to error --logdir=          Directory to log output (.../logs) -c, --cmdname=         Command name to run.
+      --testnet            Use the test network (default mainnet) --simnet             Use the simulation test network (default mainnet) -d, --debuglevel=        Logging level {trace, debug, info, warn, error, critical} (info) -q, --quiet              Easy way to set debuglevel to error --logdir=            Directory to log output (./logs) -c, --cmdname=           Command name to run.
 Must be on %PATH%.
-  -a, --cmdargs=         Comma-separated list of aruguments for command to run.
+  -a, --cmdargs=           Comma-separated list of arguments for command to run.
+The specifier %n is substituted for block height at execution, and %h is
+                           substituted for block hash.
   -e, --nomonitor          Do not launch monitors.
 Display current data and (e)xit.
   -m, --mempool            Monitor mempool for new transactions, and report ticketfee info when new tickets are added.
       --mp-min-interval=   The minimum time in seconds between mempool reports, regarless of number of new tickets seen.
 (4) --mp-max-interval=   The maximum time in seconds between mempool reports (within a couple seconds), regarless of number of new tickets seen.
 (120)
       --mp-ticket-trigger= The number minimum number of new tickets that must be seen to trigger a new mempool report.
+(4) -r, --feewinradius=      Half-width of a window around the ticket with the lowest mineable fee.
+      --dumpallmptix       Dump to file the fees of all the tickets in mempool.
-(4) --noblockdata      Do not collect block data (default false) --nostakeinfo      Do not collect stake info data (default false) -p, --poolvalue        Collect ticket pool value information (8-9 sec).
+      --noblockdata        Do not collect block data (default false) --nostakeinfo        Do not collect stake info data (default false) -p, --poolvalue          Collect ticket pool value information (8-9 sec).
-  -f, --outfolder=       Folder for file outputs (.../spydata) -w, --watchaddress=      Decred address for which to watch for incoming transactions.
+  -w, --watchaddress=      Watched address (receiving).
 One per line.
+      --smtpuser=          SMTP user name
+      --smtppass=          SMTP password
+      --smtpserver=        SMTP host name
+      --emailaddr=         Destination email address for alerts
-  -s, --summary          Write plain text summary of key data to stdout -o, --save-jsonstdout  Save JSON-formatted data to stdout -j, --save-jsonfile    Save JSON-formatted data to file
-      --dcrduser=        Daemon RPC user name
+      --emailsubj=         Email subject. (default "dcrspy transaction notification") (dcrspy tx notification) -s, --summary            Write plain text summary of key data to stdout -o, --save-jsonstdout    Save JSON-formatted data to stdout -j, --save-jsonfile      Save JSON-formatted data to file -f, --outfolder=         Folder for file outputs (./spydata) --dcrduser=          Daemon RPC user name
       --dcrdpass=          Daemon RPC password
       --dcrdserv=          Hostname/IP and port of dcrd RPC server to connect to (default localhost:9109, testnet: localhost:19109, simnet: localhost:19556)
       --dcrdcert=          File containing the dcrd certificate file (~/.dcrd/rpc.cert) --dcrwuser=          Wallet RPC user name
       --dcrwpass=          Wallet RPC password
       --dcrwserv=          Hostname/IP and port of dcrwallet RPC server to connect to (default localhost:9110, testnet: localhost:19110, simnet: localhost:19557)
       --dcrwcert=          File containing the dcrwallet certificate file (~/.dcrwallet/rpc.cert) --noclienttls        Disable TLS for the RPC client -- NOTE: This is only allowed if the RPC client is connecting to localhost
-      --accountname=     Name of the account from (default: default) (default) --ticketaddress=   Address to which you have given voting rights --pooladdress=     Address to which you have given rights to pool fees

 Help Options:
   -h, --help               Show this help message
 ~~~

 ### Config file